What is Scouts BSA?

 Since 1910, Scouting has helped mold future leaders by combining educational activities and lifelong values with fun.
 Through nearly a century of experience, the BSA help put youth puts on a path toward a more conscientious, responsible, and productive society.

 Troop 299, part of the Pacific Harbors Council is a religious, chartered organization sponsored and based out of Saint Patrick Catholic Church & School.
-Troop 299 is an official troop of the Boy Scouts of America, but Scouts in Troop 299 wear a green venturing scouts uniforms, inspired by its home at the parish of St. Patrick.
+Troop 299 is an official troop of the Boy Scouts of America, but Scouts in Troop 299 wear a green venturing scout uniforms, inspired by its home at the parish of St. Patrick.

-For day-to-day information for families, scouts, and prospective scouts, including the calendar visit the our Troop 299 website.
+For day-to-day information for families, scouts, and prospective scouts, including the calendar visit our Troop 299 website.

 The Scouting Experience

 The scouting experience provides a fun way to learn about life as a citizen within a community as well as useful outdoor skills.
 The life skills learned in scouting are applicable to all areas of life.

 Troop 299 organizes monthly outings, ranging from day hikes to overnight campouts, and the troop attends a regional week-long summer camp where the focus is on building outdoor skills, earning merit badges, and participating in other scouting activities.

 Eagle Scout is the highest rank attainable in the Boy Scouting program of the Boy Scouts of America (BSA).
 A Scout who attains this rank is called an Eagle Scout or Eagle for life.
 Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million young men.